We provide mental health support in schools through one-to-one and group counselling using tried and tested methods backed by research.

-Place2Be is a charity that works within schools across the country supporting the well being of the whole school community.
-One of the most widely used parts of the service is Place2Talk.
-Pupils can ask for an appointment to talk about a worry by posting a request in one of the Place2Be 'letterboxes' around the school.
-They can then come alone or with a friend to speak to a counsellor.
-If needs be, they can be referred on for one to one counselling.
-Parents and carers can also ask to speak to someone if they have a concern about their child or just want a confidential space for themselves.
+This is the short lunchtime session and one of the most widely used parts of the service.
+Children can ask for an appointment to talk about a worry by posting a request in one of the Place2Be 'postboxes' around the school.
+They can then come alone or with a friend to speak to Chris.
+If needs be, they can be referred on for one-to-one counselling.

 Telephone: 020 8845 4661